ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 [( )] hydromorphone

 ## Adjuvant medications
-The following are recognized mechanisms matching mechanism and correct adjuvant except:
+Which matching of mechanism with adjuvant medication is **NOT** correct?

 [( )] spinal cord edema and corticosteroid
 [( )] nerve damage and gabapentin